Textcat/JLStickerTextView/README.md

 ```

 ###set the Label
-You can set the color, font and alpha of the label
+You can only set the color, font and alpha of the label now, more will be added in the future.